 The existing large balcony to the rear of the side extension will be demolished.

 At garden level, the extension will be built out to a line approximately the same as the rear extension to no. 24 (see above).
 The window to the living room will line up with, and be the same width as the window on the floor above.
 The fenestration pattern will repeat that of the window above.

 The roof over the garden level extension will form the new balcony to the bedroom with a sloping roof over the garden side of the new extension which will form a parapet wall to the balcony.
-The stair to the garden from the balcony will be repositioned.
+The stair to the garden from the balcony will be repositioned to maintain the access to the garden from the raised ground floor maisonette to maintain this amenity in accordance with the Planning Guidelines.
+This maisonette will also retain the ownership of the garden.
 The greenhouse built against the party wall will include a wc for anyone working in the garden.